-Hotspots can be used to create a highlight on a page.
-It is often used to make markers on an image of a map.
-The Hotspot can be linked to an External URL, a Page in the publication or an Overlay.
+Hotspots can be used to create a highlight within a page and can be linked to another Page, External URL or an Overlay.

-Hotspots can be styled from the General Settings in the Settings menu of the element.
+Hotspots can be styled from General Settings from the Settings menu of the element.

 Because the hotspot is attached to the block background, it will always stay in place when viewed on a larger- or smaller screen.
 Make sure you check the tablet and mobile view to check if the whole background image is still visible and all the hotspots are still on the screen.
 If not, simply drag and drop the hotspot on the screen to make them visible on that device too.